interfax/interfax-php/README.md

 ## Installation

-The preferred method of installation is via [Packagist][] and [Composer][].
+The preferred method of installation is via [Packagist](http://www.packagist.org) and [Composer](http://www.composer.org).
 Run the following command to install the package and add it as a requirement to your project's `composer.json`:

 ```bash
 composer require interfax/interfax